UI Builder

 - Assets are referenced as

-assets://filenamein the project file - The Asset Picker shows thumbnails of all uploaded images
+assets://filenamein the project file - The Asset Picker shows thumbnails of all uploaded images with search by filename

 - Assets are included automatically when you export a project as